ni/niveristand-python/README.rst

 Requirements
 ============
-**niveristand** has the following requirements:
+**niveristand** requires the following to be installed:

-* VeriStand 2020+ running on the same system as the Python code.
-* 64-bit version of Windows 11/10
-* CPython 3.8+
+* VeriStand 2020 or later
+* CPython 3.8 or later (the standard Python, available on python.org and elsewhere)

 .. _installation_section: